Oil's Technical Path To $80 Per Barrel

 4 Steps To Better Dividend Growth Investing

 Occidental is trading about $64 per share.
-I don't like the premiums on Occidental as much as Enanca so am prioritising Encana.
+I don't like the premiums on Occidental as much as Encana, so am prioritising Encana.
 Also, because the stock is more expensive, one contract will result in a larger assignment potentially.
-In my opinion, this is a play for people with more established (larger) who want another dividend payer in the energy sector possibly.
+In my opinion, this is a play for people with more established (larger) positions who want another dividend payer in the energy sector possibly.

 The third company is Helmerich & Payne (HP).
 This stock is trading for about $52, so I am looking at $50 puts in both December and January 2018.

-This company is a battle ground stock.
+This company is a battle-ground stock.
 It is beaten down, but as I noted in the Iran War article, has explosive potential upside.
 If the stock is assigned to you, then you will get a nice fat dividend and a company that will come around whenever oil prices do.
 I find it hard to lose on this, or any of the three stocks.
 The main risk is that I am wrong and oil prices do indeed head below support into the lower $40s or worse.
 I'm willing to take that risk and that is a question you need to consider for yourself.

 Two High Risk, High Reward Option Trades in Oil

-The first trade here is simply buying LEAPs on Enanca.
+The first trade here is simply buying LEAPS on Encana.
 I originally wrote an entire article on this topic, so will not go through the entire trade.
-I believe that if oil prices, and natural gas prices, rise as I expect over the next few years, Encana, is well positioned.
-They have a cleaner than most balance sheet and very good assets now that the company has spent years focusing.
-I believe Enanca could be over $20 per share by 2020.
+I believe that if oil prices and natural gas prices rise as I expect over the next few years, Encana, is well positioned.
+They have a cleaner-than-most balance sheet and very good assets now that the company has spent years focusing.
+I believe Encana could be over $20 per share by 2020.
 You will want to buy LEAPS at or near the money.
-Here is the article in which I talk about buying LEAPs on Encana:
+Here is the article in which I talk about buying LEAPS on Encana:

 LEAPing Into Encana For Big Potential Gains